Rohit1mag/product-management-portfolio/lclso-audio-tour/contribution.md

 # My Contribution:
 - Led cross-functional team of 15 developers and designer in developing full stack solution for non profit
-- Conducted stakeholder meetings to gather requirements, feedback and set timeline expectations
+- Conducted monthly stakeholder meetings to gather requirements, feedback and set timeline expectations
-- Defined product features, components, user stories of MVP in PRD
+- Defined product features, components, user stories, product roadmap of MVP in PRD
 - Developed initial prototype to share product strategy and flow with entire team
 - Iterated weekly with designers to develop low to high fidelity wireframes
 - Collaborated with developers in Agile workflows, reviewing and setting goals for successive sprints